Dhruv-pahuja/dhruv-pahuja/README.md

 Looking ahead, I aim to:

-- Master Full Stack Web Development
+- Master Full Stack Web Development and DSA in C++
 - Contribute to significant open-source projects
 - Collaborate with like-minded individuals on innovative and impactful projects
 - Explore AI-ML,DevOps etc..